josmar-crwdstffng/angular/aio/content/guide/http.md

 <code-example header="app/app.module.ts (interceptor providers)" path="http/src/app/app.module.ts" region="interceptor-providers"></code-example>

-As you create new interceptors, add them to the `httpInterceptorProviders` array and you won't have to revisit the `AppModule`.
+As you create new interceptors, add them to the `httpInterceptorProviders` array and you will not have to revisit the `AppModule`.

 <div class="alert is-helpful">